wademauger/noFun/README.md

 # noFun (.js)

+(Now with 92% code coverage!)

 ## The essential package for identifying the absence of fun.

-Have you ever wondered, "Who is no fun"? `npm install nofun`, and find out the answer.
+Have you ever wondered, "Who is no fun" ? `npm install nofun`, and find out..

 ## Where will `noFun` run?